JaBritish/student_mental_health_analysis/README.md

    * Bar charts of demographic variables
    * Mosaic plots showing proportions of mental health outcomes in categorical variables
 # Key Results
+- Snapchat use, reading news on social media, and lack of fitness content engagement were significantly associated with higher odds of mental health symptoms.
+- AUC for the binary depression model is 0.73
+- McFadden's R^2 for multinomial model is 0.26
+# Visuals
+-
+# Repository Structure
+-
+# Learnings and Takeaways
+- Learned how to fit and interpret logistic and multinomial models
+- Practiced data visualization for interpretation and communication
+- Understood how to evaluate model performance and perform diagnostics
+- Gained experience working with categorical data and survey analysis
+# Future Work
+- Expand the data set with more balanced class sizes
+- Use interaction terms or decision tree models for deeper analysis
+- Deploy a dashboard to explore mental health trends interactively
+# Contact
+Walter Areol

+Biostatistician|Data analyst

+Nairobi, Kenya

+o.walterareol@gmail.com